How To Build a Successful Mentor-Mentee Relationship?

 It is important to equip yourselves with some basic understandings on How to Mentor, How to Mentee, and how to achieve good mentor and mentee relationships?
 These could come in handy to achieve a meaningful mentoring session as well as polishing your communication skills when encountering issues during mentoring programs.

-Stay organized - Always be on time for the session and prepare questions.
-Mentors need to set a time for their mentees despite their busy schedule, hence, it is strongly advisable for mentees to be punctual and stay proactive during sessions.
+Stay organized and prepare question beforehand: Mentors need to set a time for their mentees despite their busy schedule, hence, it is strongly advisable for mentees to be punctual and stay proactive during sessions.
 Treat the sessions like a first date where both mentor and mentee are putting their best efforts to get as much information as possible.
 The difference is that you could not simply dismiss your ‘date’ at the end of the day by saying ‘It was nice to meet you’ and go MIA for the next few years, your ‘dates’ are set to a certain timeframe, hence putting effort to engage well in the mentoring sessions are crucial.

 In summary, similar to other types of relationships, a mentor and mentee relationship too need both parties to drive the relationship, have a sense of empathy, respect, and support for one another, as well as have the intention to make the mentoring program a success from the beginning.